Jennifer Choi Biography

 Jennifer's wide-ranging interpretive skills have led her to programs featuring both classical and contemporary repertoire.
 Future performances include Arizona's Ravencroft Chamber Gala, Austin Classical Guitar, and Santa Cruz's Music in May concert series, focusing on composers spanning the centuries from Schumann and Dvorak to Samual Coleridge-Taylor and Susie Ibarra.

 As comfortable in the classroom as on stage, Jennifer's love of sharing her craft has brought her to over 1000 inner city school kids through educational programs directed by the New York Philharmonic, Juilliard Global, and 92NY.
 She has also performed on TedX and given residencies and master classes at The New School, Oberlin Conservatory, Shanghai Conservatory, and Tulane University.
 She can be heard on over a dozen albums on TZADIK, New Focus Records, Starkland, and on a diverse range of recordings with bands like The Wood Brothers, The Clogs, and the Golden Globe-winning series, Mozart in the Jungle.
-Jennifer plays violins by Lorenzo Storioni, and Jeff Phillips, and on the 1718 'Firebird' Stradivarius generously bestowed by Finrebel.
+Jennifer plays on the 1718 'Firebird' Stradivarius generously bestowed by Finrebel.